Duo Multifactor Authentication

 Get Set Up with Duo Multifactor Authentication

-To get started with Duo, you must first enable your CampusID with the service.
-Enable your CampusID for Duo using our Duo registration Application.
-After you submit the application, you should receive an activation email from Duo Security with the email address email@example.com that provides a link you can use to associate a device with Duo for your CampusID.
+To get started with Duo, you must first enable a device or phone to use with the service.
+Log in to the Duo Registration Application to begin the process of enabling your CampusID for Duo.
+After you use the application to request an email with a link to register a device, you will receive an email from Duo Security with the address email@example.com, which provides a link you can use to associate a device with Duo for your CampusID.

-2. Associate an Initial Device to Use Duo
+2. Associate an Initial Device to Use With Duo

 This initial device can be your mobile device, or another phone, such as your work phone.
 Later, you can add additional devices to use to authenticate.